PHP FormMail,

 Uploading Files

-This HOW TO guide describes the steps required to configure your HTML form and FormMail to allow file uploads.
+This How-To guide describes the steps required to configure your HTML form and FormMail to allow file uploads.

 Your HTML Form